8eecf0d2/jagwah/README.md

 ### [Documentation](https://github.com/8eecf0d2/jagwah/wiki)

-All of the documentation can be found in [this repo's github wiki](https://github.com/8eecf0d2/jagwah/wiki), it's not perfectly up to date with the latest changes but provides a good overview.
-Organizing and validating documentation will be the focus of release `0.0.2`, for now the focus is features and stability in [`0.0.1`](https://github.com/8eecf0d2/jagwah/projects/1).
+All of the documentation can be found in [the github wiki](https://github.com/8eecf0d2/jagwah/wiki), it's not perfectly up to date with the latest changes but provides a good overview.
+Organizing and validating documentation is the focus of minor release [`0.2.0`](https://github.com/8eecf0d2/jagwah/projects/4).

 ### Overview